Get Answers to These FAQs We Hear the Most

 Contact An Injury Attorney If You're Unsure

 Health authorizations - just like recorded statements and early settlement offers - are simply a ploy to pay you less than fair compensation.
 I help injured people throughout South Carolina, and would like to help you as well.
 Whether it be with free copies of my books or a free consultation, there is absolutely no harm in allowing me to answer questions about HIPAA forms or any other aspect of your accident case.
-You can call my office at (803) 790-2800 or contact us using the live chat box below.
+You can call my office at (803) 790-2800 or start a live chat with us now.

 Can Unpaid Medical Bills From a Car Accident Affect My Credit?